The Marvel Cinematic Universe reigns supreme as one of Hollywood’s biggest franchises — and the Avengers are its premier superhero team.

-Thanos has arrived on Earth to recover the Infinity Stones and use their power to unleash cosmic genocide on the entire universe.
-The Avengers must create a team of the most powerful MCU heroes and villains ever assembled to stop him.
-It’s a race against time and space to stop Thanos from gathering the remaining stones.
-The combined forces of our heroes must be enough to stop Thanos from completing the Infinity Gauntlet.
-The fate of the universe hangs in the balance.
+Thanos’s quest for the Infinity Stones drives him back to Earth.
+If he can find them, he intends to use their power to unleash cosmic genocide on the entire universe.
+The Avengers must assemble an unlikely team of the MCU heroes and villains to put a stop to his plan.
+It’s a race against time and space to keep Thanos from collecting the missing stones.
+If our heroes’ combined forces aren’t strong enough to prevent Thanos from completing the Infinity Gauntlet, the universe will be changed forever.

 Read our full Avengers: Infinity War review

-The battle against Thanos in Infinity War has taken a heavy toll on the Avengers and the other MCU heroes.
-The surviving Avengers and their allies will need to risk changing the very fabric of reality to bring back their fallen comrades.
-It’s a daring plan, fitting for the biggest Avengers movie to date, including epic battles and many cheer-worthy moments.
-A journey into the Quantum Realm could undo the damage created by Thanos and the Infinity Gauntlet.
-Avengers: Endgame is the ultimate culmination of the Avengers saga and a fitting end for one of the greatest film franchises of all time.
+The climactic struggle to defeat Thanos in Infinity War took a heavy toll on the Avengers and the other MCU heroes.
+The surviving members of the MCU alliance must take extreme risks to bring back their fallen comrades, including changing the very fabric of time itself.
+Avengers: Endgame is the biggest Avengers movie to date, spoiling fans with epic battles and many cheer-worthy moments.
+Take a journey into the Quantum Realm to see if the Avengers can reverse the damage done by Thanos and the Infinity Gauntlet.
+Avengers: Endgame is the ultimate culmination of the Avengers saga and an exemplary end for one of the greatest film franchises of all time.

 Read our full Avengers: Endgame review

 - Hawkeye: Everything we know about Marvel’s Disney+ series

 - From Black Widow to WandaVision, here’s every Marvel show and movie coming your way

 - Thor: Love and Thunder: Everything we know about the Marvel phase 4 movie